mattdm3/wksp-module-1-htmlcss-2-css-basics/lecture-2-properties.md

 ### Example

 What is the width and height of this box?
+W = 170

 `<p class='greeting'>Hello</p>`